TheCyberDiver/Micro-CMS-v2-Blind-SQLi/README.md

     finding and exploiting vulnerabilities, as well as their ability to analyze application behavior and logic to infer the content of the database.
 Blind SQLi challenges can vary in complexity and difficulty, ranging from basic Boolean-based techniques to more advanced techniques involving time delays, error messages, and other indicators.
-This lab is made by hacker101 and will be going over one flag.
+This lab is made by hacker101 that encompasses 3 flags but we will be going over one flag.

 II.
 Information Gathering